PortworXL/infobag-/README.md

 |Program divides the new variable by 10 and rounds down to return the number of dimes| 10 | 1 |
 |Program takes the new variable and calculates the modulo and stores this as another new variable | 11 | 1 |
 |Program divides the new variable by 5 and rounds down to return the number of nickels| 5 | 1 |
-|Program takes the new variable and calculates the modulo and stores this as another new
+|Program takes the new variable and calculates the modulo and stores this as another new v